piotrszmydki/osa/README.md

 4. increse delay time from 2 to 5 in section install distro package
 5. optionally you can add venv_wheel_build_skip_check: true to /etc/openstack_deploy/user_variables.yml

-You can limit number of deploy hosts by adding --limit localhost,compute1 to openstack-ansible command at the end because you can be banned by opendev.org. :-)

 Next change directory to /etc/openstack-ansible/playbooks and type: openstack-ansible setup-host.yml